ravikant-diwakar/Placement-Preparation/Frontend/JAVASCRIPT.md

 Sure!
 Here are the topics with simple explanations and examples:

 **1. Closures**
-A closure is when a function remembers its lexical scope, even when the function is called outside of that scope.
+A closure is when a function remembers the variables from its outer function even after the outer function has finished running.
+This means a function can remember and access variables from the place where it was created, even after that place has finished executing.

 Example:
 ```javascript